arnabganguly/Kafkaconnect/README.md

 **Most connectors are maintained by the community, while others are supported by Confluent or its partners at [Confluent Connector Hub](https://www.confluent.io/hub/).
 One can normally find connectors for most popular systems like Azure Blob ,Azure Data Lake Store, Elastic Search etc.

+Every connector spawns **tasks** which are then distributed across workers in the Kafka Connect cluster.
 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic1.png)